This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

 A light breakfast is on offer for those going out on a morning activity.
 It's an early start, so it's normally a small selection of cereals, muffins, fruit, tea and coffee.
-On your return, a much larger full breakfast buffet, consists of the usual selection of bread, toast, muffins, cereals, yoghurt, fruit, juice, cold meat and cheeses, as well as a hot breakfast with bacon and eggs cooked to order.
+On your return, a much larger breakfast buffet, consists of the usual selection of bread, toast, muffins, cereals, yoghurt, fruit, juice, cold meat and cheeses, as well as a hot breakfast with bacon and eggs cooked to order.

 Dinner is a three-course plated meal.
 We enjoyed butternut, courgette and feta fritters with feta cream, pumpkin seed pesto and butternut crisps to start.
 For main we had a choice of chicken or beef kebab served with pumpkin and rosemary mielie pap, flash-fried vegetables, a mushroom jus and beetroot marmalade; the beef was perfectly done.
-Finally, dessert was a superb date and toffee pudding with caramelised banana, toffee sauce and vanilla ice cream.
+Finally, dessert was a superb date and toffee pudding with caramelised banana, toffee sauce and vanilla ice cream

 Dining style